microverseinc/ror-social-scaffold/README.md

     rpsec --format documentation
 ```

-> Tests will be added by Microverse students.
-There are no tests for initial features in order to make sure that students write all tests from scratch.
+> Tests were created regarding only the Friendship feature added in this Milestone.

 ### Deployment